-Being Prepared
+Being prepared

-To be able to quickly recover your appliance when a disaster occurs it is important that you create a backup of xml configuration file and keep it stored in a safe location off the loadbalancer.
-Ideally keep a backup of both the master and slave configurations.
+To be able to quickly recover your appliance when a disaster occurs it is important that you create a backup of the XML configuration file and keep it stored in a safe location off the load balancer.
+Ideally you should keep a backup of both the master and slave configurations.
 This can easily be done by following the steps below: